Parsis: Population

+Ties to modern-day Iran

 Parsis have also been migrating to the traditional homeland of Iran and while the number of Parsis who have returned to Iran is small compared to the overall Zoroastrian community in Iran, their presence has helped to strengthen the ties between the Iranian and Indian Zoroastrian communities.
 The Parsis played a significant role in the modernization of Iran, particularly in the 20th century.
 They served as a reminder of Iran's ancient heritage, which was crucial to Iranians.
 The Parsis also demonstrated to Iranians that it was possible to be both modern and culturally authentic, and that the revival of Zoroastrianism could be a way of modernizing Iranian culture while retaining its original identity.